Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-1/index.md

   focal_point: Smart
   preview_only: false
 ---
 The goal of this project is to build a CIFAR-10 image classifier using pytorch and tensorflow.
-In this project, different classifiers are built using different parameter tuning for the purposes of comparisons.
+In this project, different classifiers are built for the purposes of comparisons.

-To compare the performances among the fitted models, we will compute the predicted accuracy and the estimated loss of each model.
+To compare the performances among the fitted models, we will use the predicted accuracy and the estimated loss of each model as comparison metric.
 We will also plot graphs of accuracies and estimated losses against the fitted models for easy comparisons.
-The performances of each model will be based on the predictive accuracy on the test data.
+The performances of each model will also be evaluated based on the test data.

 The layout of this project is organized as follows; in section 1, we import the require libraries and data necessary for this project.
-We also report the dimensions of the dataset, both training and test dataset, display some images of the data and finally normalize the dataset.
-In section 2, we will fit 5 different models using tensorflow and also perform a classification report for each class in the test data using the optimal model in this category.
-In section 3, 3 different models will also be fitted using pytorch and classification reports for each class in the test data will also be computed.
+We also report the dimensions of the dataset, both the training and the testing set, and also normalize the dataset.
+In section 2, we will fit 5 different models using tensorflow and perform a classification report for each class in the test data using the optimal model.
+In section 3, 3 different models will also be fitted using pytorch and classification reports for each class based on the test data will also be computed.
 In section 4, we will select our overall optimal model, and also plot graphs of the accuracies and the losses against each model for easy comparison and visualization.
 Finally in Section 5, we end our discussion by some concluding remarks and contributions.

 ## 1.0 Libraries